 - Rest.
-This will help your body fight inflammation and speed recovery.
+This can help your body fight inflammation and speed recovery.

-- Moisturize your sinus cavities.
+- Moisturize your sinuses.
 Drape a towel over your head as you breathe in the vapor from a bowl of medium-hot water.
 Keep the vapor directed toward your face.
 Or take a hot shower, breathing in the warm, moist air to help ease pain and help mucus drain.

-Rinse out your nasal passages.
-Use a specially designed squeeze bottle (Sinus Rinse, others), saline canister or neti pot to rinse your nasal passages.
+- Rinse out your nasal passages.
+Use a specially designed squeeze bottle, saline canister or neti pot to rinse your nasal passages.
 This home remedy, called nasal lavage, can help clear your sinuses.